SciSpike/release-mgmt/readme.md

 * Docker images using `Dockerfile`'s `LABEL` directive with a `version=` label (`release-image`)
 * Node.js projects (`release-nodejs`) using `npm` along with `package.json` (`yarn` is a TODO)
 * Projects that use a plain-text `VERSION` file (by any name)
+* .NET projects in c# that use a AssemblyInfo.cs file

 If you need to support other project types, see below for developer information.